- A man living off the earnings or gifts of a woman, esp. a younger man supported by an older woman in return for sexual attentions and companionship.

 I then told him a story I heard at a cardiology conference as recounted by a senior member of a cardiac transplantation team from a major medical center in Houston, Texas.

 Transplantation surgery requires critical medical evaluation; along with paying diligent attention to physical as well as social and emotional factors.
-Organs are hard to come by, tissue matches are difficult at best, and the entire process is enormously expensive.
+Transplant organs are hard to come by, tissue matches are difficult at best, and the entire process is enormously expensive.

 Apparently in the early days of the hospital’s program, the team had transplanted a new heart into a handsome, muscular thirty-eight-year-old man whose own heart had succumbed to a viral infection.
 He was described as a personably charming Adonis, who made the nurses turn their heads and swoon when he walked by them in the hospital’s corridors.
 He was Mr. Atlas personified; buffed, beautiful, magnetically seductive and oozed sexuality from every pore.